iotifiedBigYus/mustapekka/diary.md

 ## Sam, 11.3.2024

 Made an umbrella demo.
 Feels very nice.
 Will add terminal velocity to the game, but only when you're not standing, I think.

+## Sam, 11.3.2024

+Making the umbrella tilt discrete with positions left, center right.
+Thinking that this will make the drawing easier.